 The process of building and improving brand awareness is constantly evolving, and there is always the opportunity to try something new!
 Throughout your planning, keep the spotlight on your customers.
 Which tactics can you utilize that will benefit your audience the most?
 Remember to approach your planning from a human perspective, not a brand perspective.

 It’s critical to invest in and make brand awareness a top priority, striving to reach consumers where they live, work and play.
-With this approach, companies can earn the familiarity that will

 bring their brand top of mind for inundated consumers.

 Although brand awareness campaigns garner outstanding value for businesses, the success of these efforts can be tough to quantify in a traditional way.
 Here are a few key metrics that will help you gauge your brand’s popularity and consumer awareness:

 Quantitative numbers will provide you with an overall picture of your brand awareness.
 Since each quantitative measure involves people intentionally typing in your brand name online or via social media, this metric is an indicator of how many people are actively aware of your brand and have taken action to learn more or interact with it.